Active Ingredients 101

 • Zinc PCA – reduces sebum, antibacterial

-• LHA (Lipo-Hydroxy Acid) – gentle, targeted exfoliant
+• LHA (Lipo-Hydroxy Acid) – gentle, targeted exfoliant (a derivative of salicylic acid)

 • Witch Hazel – astringent, controls oil (can be drying)